terra-money/docs/src/luna.md

 ### Taxes

 Taxes are used as a stability fee, and the protocol charges a small percentage transaction fee ranging from 0.1% to 1% on every Terra transaction, capped at 1 TerraSDR.
-This is paid in any Terra currency, and is disbursed pro-rata to stake at the end of every block in TerraSDR.
+This is paid in any Terra currency, and is disbursed pro-rata to stake at the end of every block.

 ### Seigniorage Rewards